deltacasttv/nmos-vhd-samples/README.md

 ## Parameters

 The NMOS VHD Samples do not take any command line parameter.
-You have to edit [receiver.cpp](src/receiver/receiver.cpp) to change the parameters.
+You have to edit [receiver.cpp](src/receiver/receiver.cpp) and [sender.cpp](src/sender/sender.cpp) to change the parameters.
 They are located at the beginning of the main function.
 Some parameters must be changed according to your environment to make the sample work.
 Those parameters are :
   | Parameter | Description |
   |-----------|-------------|
   | `board_id` | The board ID of the DELTACAST IP Card. |